BioJulia/PopGen.jl/docs/getting_started/io/genepop.md

 - First line is a comment (and skipped)
 - Loci are listed after first line as one-per-line without commas or in single comma-separated row
-- A line with a particular and consistent keyword must delimit populations
+- A line with a particular keyword (default `POP`) must delimit populations
-- **Must** be the same word each time and not a unique population name
+- Sample name is immediately followed by a *comma*
-- File is **tab** delimited or **space** delimited, but not both
+- File is *tab or space delimted* (but not both!)

 :::: tabs card stretch
 ::: tab genepop w/loci stacked vertically